Exemptions and ending enrollment in managed care.

 (ii) The cost of meeting the enrollee's health care needs or because of the enrollee's utilization of services;

 (iii) The enrollee's diminished mental capacity; or

 (iv) Uncooperative or disruptive behavior resulting from the enrollee's special needs or behavioral health condition, except when continued enrollment in the MCO or PCCM seriously impairs the entity's ability to furnish services to either this particular enrollee or other enrollees.

 (c) When the agency receives a request from an MCO to end enrollment of an enrollee, the agency reviews each request on a case-by-case basis.
 The agency will respond to the MCO in writing with the decision.
 If the agency grants the request to end enrollment:

 (i) The MCO will notify the enrollee in writing of the decision.
 The notice must include:

 (A) The enrollee's right to use the MCO's grievance system as described in WAC 182-538-110

 (B) The enrollee's right to use the agency's hearing process (see WAC 182-526-0200

 for the hearing process for enrollees).

-(8) Upon request, the agency may exempt the client or end enrollment for the period of time the circumstances or conditions described in subsection (7) of this section are expected to exist.
+(6) The agency may exempt the client for the period of time the circumstances or conditions described in this section are expected to exist.
 The agency may periodically review those circumstances or conditions to determine if they continue to exist.
-If the agency approves the request for a limited time, the client or enrollee is notified in writing or by telephone of the time limitation, the process for renewing the exemption or the ending of enrollment.
+Any authorized exemption will continue only until the client can be enrolled in managed care.